We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

 You made me a better person and definitely a better rider.

 This one comes from George Hobson on Feb 3rd, 2013.

 Julian Barnes wrote on his latest work; "...
 History is that certainty produced at the point where the imperfections of memory meet the inadequacies of documentation..."

 So who are we to judge?
 He does not owe any apology to any of us or 'the media' for sure.
 To whom?
 It is not of my business.
 That is his own private judgment.
 He played by the rules.
 All of the Teams at that time were playing by the same rules.
 All of them are AMAZING athletes by the way.
 The fact is he won.
 And he won on Cancer.
 Lance made or makes a true effort on cancer fight.
 That is also a fact.
 This is the history as we should write it.

-This message was contributed by martin hernandez on Feb 2nd, 2013.
+This one comes from martin hernandez on Feb 2nd, 2013.

 Hi Lance A, I also just wanted to add my support to you at this time - I have been reading and thinking about you everyday - YOU SO SHINE IN THE FACE OF ALL OF YOUR CRITICS - THEY SO THINK THAT THEY HAVE NOW BACKED YOU INTO THEIR LITTLE NET - AND MAYBE THEY ARE CONGRATULATING THEMSELVES SAYING- WE'VE NOW GOT HIM AND NOW HE'S FINISHED.